 BIOGRAPHY

 Wendy Letven is a multidisciplinary artist with a practice that includes painting, sculpture and installation art.
-Wendy has created sculptures and installations for The New York Percent for Art Program, Brookfield Properties, The Riverside Park Conservancy, Art on Paper Fair, Market Art and Design, and The Sheila R. Johnson Gallery at the New School, and other organizations.
-Her paintings and and sculptures are in private collections across the US, Asia and in Europe.
-Wendy is a MacDowell Colony Fellow, A NJSCA grant recipient and a recipient of a Pollack Krasner grant.
+Wendy has created sculptures and installations for The New York Percent for Art Program, Brookfield Properties, The Riverside Park Conservancy, Art on Paper Fair, Market Art and Design, The Sheila R. Johnson Gallery at the New School, and other organizations.
+A MacDowell Colony Fellow, a NJSCA grant recipient and a recipient of a Pollack Krasner grant, Wendy’s work has received numerous awards.
 Born in Philadelphia, she received a BFA from Tyler School of Art and an MFA from Hunter College.
-She teaches at Parsons School of Design in New York.
+Wendy teaches at Parsons School of Design in New York and Rhode Island School of Design in Providence, Rhode Island.
+She is represented by K. Imperial in CA, NL=US in the Netherlands, Beth Urdang in Boston and Fou gallery in New York.

 STATEMENT